akramulhasan/sovware-directory/README.md

 # Ajax pagination api ready and loading on frontend
 # Custom Role and Capability extended
 # Custom Registration login and redirection
+## No post found message need to show with Ajax